-- 1.1 This application is referred to the Planning Committee because the officer's recommendation conflicts with the view of the parish council. - 1.2 The site (which is shown on the OS extract attached as Appendix A) lies down a single-track lane running south of Garsington, within the Oxford Green Belt.
+- 1.1 This application is referred to the Planning Committee because the officer's recommendation conflicts with the view of the parish council. - 1.2 This application was deferred from Planning Committee on May 2 to allow for a visit to the site. - 1.3 The site (which is shown on the OS extract attached as Appendix A) lies down a single-track lane running south of Garsington, within the Oxford Green Belt.
 The site lies vacant.